priy4n5hu/Auto-spoof/README.md

 # 🛠️ AutoSpoof — Offensive Cybersecurity Toolkit

-AutoSpoof is an automated offensive cybersecurity tool for ethical hacking and penetration testing.
-It performs network scanning, ARP spoofing, DNS spoofing, and HTTP website cloning to simulate Man-in-the-Middle (MITM) attacks in local networks.
-Ideal for cybersecurity research and educational demonstrations.
+AutoSpoof is an automated offensive cybersecurity tool designed for ethical hacking and penetration testing.
+It performs network scanning, ARP spoofing, DNS spoofing, and HTTP website cloning to simulate Man-in-the-Middle (MITM) attacks for educational and research purposes.

 > ⚠️ Disclaimer: This tool is for educational and authorized penetration tests only.
 Always obtain permission before use.
 Misuse may lead to legal consequences.